CosmodiumCS/Introduction-to-Cryptography/module00/README.md

 - decryption is the process of turning ciphertext into plaintext
 - a cipher is the algorithm that encrypts plaintext or decrypts ciphertext using a key
 - a key is a secretive set of characters used for the ciphering process
-- block cipher, a cipher that encrypts/decrypts in blocks of bits
+- block cipher, a cipher that encrypts/decrypts in blocks [or rounds] of bits
 - encoding is a ciphering process that doesn't use a key

 ## 0.0.3 - Cryptographic Resources